 Universal CityWalk Orlando is the self-proclaimed Epicenter of Awesome ... and we can’t argue with that!
 With a wide variety of restaurants, you can spend a good amount of time just trying to decide where to eat.
 If you're a froggy fashionista, be sure to stop by the stores.
 Looking for more of a low-key activity after exploring the parks?
 Catch a movie or play mini golf.
 Exploring CityWalk is a great way to add onto your already awesome Universal Orlando Resort visit!
-CityWalk is a hoppin’ spot whether you’re making the most out of an adults-only vacay or there with your whole frog family.
+CityWalk is a hoppin’ spot whether you’re making the most out of an adults-only vacay or you're there with your whole frog family.
 In this handy guide, I’m going to give you the low-down on all of the great restaurants, shops and entertainment you can find at Universal CityWalk Orlando.

 Universal CityWalk Location

 This dining, shopping and entertainment hub is located right at the center of the Universal's Islands of Adventure and Universal Studios Florida.
 That means you could easily hop out of the parks for a bite to eat and then keep hittin’ the coasters!
 We also recommend CityWalk as a nightcap to enjoy a nice relaxing meal or window shop before heading back to your hotel.
 We love that it gives you a little break and change in scenery, as well as a killer food selection.
 CityWalk is also terrific because it isn’t too spread out.
 There is a TON to do in a relatively condensed area without feeling crowded, so you don’t have to do too much walking.
 We’re usually worn out from hopping around the parks all day!

 Parking at Universal CityWalk

 Parking at Universal is fairly simple because the theme parks, Volcano Bay (Universal’s water park) and CityWalk share the same two main parking garages.
 Once parked, all you have to do is follow the signs toward the security hub that you go through before entering CityWalk and the theme parks.

 There are a few different options that you can utilize to hop on a parking spot at Universal CityWalk: